utkarsh-naik10/SQL_PROJECTS/2. Northwind Sales & Customers Analysis/Joins & Aggregations/10. average order value for each customer/README.md

-### QUESTION 1:
+### QUESTION 10:
-10.Find the average order value for each customer
+Find the average order value for each customer
 ---
 ### SQL QUERY
 ```sql